seokhyeonhong/aPyOpenGL/README.md

 NOTE: No white spaces in all paths are allowed.
 Move and rename the path where those files without spaces.

 If interpreting PythonBindings.py fails, you can try changing the variable vcCompiler and vsCompiler to what you are using.

+### Acknowledgements
+The overall structure of the visual modules is inspired by [aOpenGL](https://github.com/ltepenguin/aOpenGL) repository and [LearnOpenGL](https://learnopengl.com/)

+The BVH data and motion-related operations are inspired by [fairmotion](https://github.com/facebookresearch/fairmotion) and [LaFAN1](https://github.com/ubisoft/ubisoft-laforge-animation-dataset) repositories